-If I offered you $500 to correctly guess what your child was doing at this very moment, “checking their phone” is probably your best bet.
+If we offered you $500 to correctly guess what your child was doing at this very moment, “checking their phone” is probably your best bet.

 In today’s world, kids are practically glued to their phones, but this dependency can be used to their advantage.

 Calendar updates are great for everyone.
-I have them, you have them, and your child can use them to stay on track for school.
+We have them, you have them, and your child can use them to stay on track for school.

 If your child never uses their calendar, help them find it on their device and show them how to set up alerts.
 They should make a habit of adding assignments and upcoming exams into their calendar from their planner every night.